-On the other hand, a major advantage of CRM-based personalization is its ability to use data that can’t be acquired through website analytics, which highlight customer behavior patterns.
-Though it sheds some light onto the actions taken, it can’t always account for the real reasons behind those actions.
+Another major advantage of CRM-based personalization is its ability to use data that can’t be acquired through website analytics, which highlight customer behavior patterns.
+Though such information sheds some light onto actions taken, it can’t always account for the real reasons behind those actions.
 This can be misleading and result in poor decisions if interpreted incorrectly.
-For instance, time spent on a website may signal not only a genuine interest in a product but also confusing product descriptions that require extra effort from a customer to understand.
+For instance, time spent on a website may signal not only a genuine interest in a product but also confusing product descriptions that take customers a long time to decipher.
 The problem is that you never know until you ask.

-To address this issue, CRM-based personalization provides the necessary tooling.
+To address this issue, CRM-based personalization provides the necessary tools.
 The missing pieces of data can be acquired through account-based marketing and market research.
-All of this requires an extensive CRM database of potential customers with quite detailed profiles.
-It’s not enough to just sumit text notes into a CRM system after sales calls.
+All of this requires an extensive CRM database of potential customers with detailed profiles.
+It’s not enough to just submit text notes into a CRM system after sales calls.
 There should be a well-thought-out structure so that a personalized engine can make use of the data.
-An example of such a structure may include items under consideration (a product a potential customer is interested in), obstacles (reasons that prevent a customer from ordering the product), and competing products (alternatives on the market that a customer uses).
+An example of such a structure may include items under consideration (a product a potential customer is interested in), obstacles (reasons that prevent a customer from ordering a product), and competing products (alternative products on the market).
 Such key insights are at the very core of personalization.

-In addition to centralized management of the acquired data, employing CRM systems for personalization enables you to automate a great deal of mundane tasks.
+In addition to centralized management of the data acquired, using CRM systems to personalize the customer experience enables you to automate a great deal of mundane tasks.
 This includes triggering personalized email distribution and automated follow-ups, monitoring and analysis, segmentation, etc. Finally, you can further boost the efficiency of a personalization strategy by integrating other marketing tools of your choice with an existing CRM.